openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhld_0_0.md

 ### Sensor (temperature)

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Thermostat mode

-Sets the thermostat
+Sets the thermostat.

 The ```thermostat_mode``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: